 We have been developing drugs and drug delivery systems for non-invasive treatment on the eye for several years.
 These delivery systems include various patented and patent pending iontophoretic drug delivery devices that have been individually designed to treat components of the eye, such as the cornea, sclera, and combinations thereof.
 These devices have been further improved to provide better patient comfort levels as well as treatment times.
-The ever growing delivery system patent portfolio consists of eight Patent families, which includes twelve U.S. Patents, fifty-five corresponding International Patents, three pending U.S. Applications, and twenty corresponding pending international applications.
-Sixty-seven of our patents are held by our subsidiary, EyeGate Pharma S.A.S., a French corporation, or EveGate S.A.S.
+The ever growing delivery system patent portfolio consists of eight Patent families, which includes twelve U.S. Patents, fifty-six International Patents, three pending U.S. Applications, and twenty pending international applications.
+Sixty-eight of our patents are held by our subsidiary, EyeGate Pharma S.A.S, a French corporation, or EyeGate S.A.S.

 We have also developed patent pending drug compositions that work with our patented delivery systems and treatments utilizing these drug compositions and patent delivery systems.
-This includes three Patent families with four U.S. Patents Applications and eleven corresponding International Patent Applications.
+This includes three Patent families with four U.S. Patents Applications and eleven International Patent Applications.

-License Agreement
+License Agreements

 Eyegate S.A.S., is party to a certain Amended and Restated License Agreement with the University of Miami and its School of Medicine, dated as of December 16, 2005.
 This license agreement grants us the right to use certain French, European, Canadian, Japanese, American, Mexican, Korean, Brazilian and Israeli patents in our EGP-437 Combination Product.
 Under this agreement, we are obligated to pay an annual license fee of \$12,500, certain milestone payments pertaining to EGP-437 Combination Product development milestones, and following the commercialization of EGP-437 Combination Product, royalties based on percentages (in the low single digits) of the net sales of any products we sell that are subject to the license agreement, which would include our EGP-437 Combination Product relating to its incorporation of the EyeGate® II Delivery System.
-All annual license fee and milestone payments have been paid to date.
-The total amount of milestone payments paid to date under this license agreement is \$30,000 and there are potential aggregate additional amounts of up to \$150,000 due on certain milestones being met.
-On July 7, 2014, we entered into an amendment to such license agreement, whereby the parties agreed to eliminate the minimum royalty provisions and related obligations in exchange for the increase of certain future milestone payments as well as the issuance of 165,091 shares of our common stock to the licensor.
+In addition, beginning January 1, 2012 and continuing on each January 1 thereafter until we have a product using technology that is subject to the license agreement available for commercial sale in the U.S. (including our EGP-437 Combination Product) or any earlier termination or expiration of the license agreement, we are obligated to pay a minimum royalty under the license agreement, which initially was \$100,000 for January 2012 and increases by 15% each year thereafter.
+We have not yet paid such minimum royalty payment for each of January 2012, 2013 or 2014.
 This license agreement remains in effect until the later of twelve (12) years after the date of the first commercial sale of the applicable product or the date of the last to expire patent relating to the patent rights under the Agreement.
 Upon such expiration and assuming it was not terminated earlier in accordance with its terms, we retain a fully paid up and perpetual license to the product and certain intellectual property unless the license agreement.
 The license agreement also provides that it may be terminated by either party in the case of continued material breach or provision of false reports, by the licensor pertaining to certain bankruptcy or insolvency circumstances regarding our company or by us upon 90 days prior written notice.